UniBYD: A Unified Framework for Learning Robotic Manipulation Across Embodiments Beyond Imitation of Human Demonstrations: Experiments

 \subsection{Real-World Experiments}

-By mapping the dexterous hand's wrist to the robotic arm flange and aligning its degrees of freedom, we conduct experiments on three real-world platforms: the X-Arm 2-fingered hand, the Casia Hand-G 3-fingered dexterous hand, and the OHand$^{TM}$ 5-fingered dexterous hand.
+By mapping the dexterous hand’s wrist to the robotic arm flange and aligning its degrees of freedom, we conduct experiments on three real-world platforms: the X-Arm 2-fingered hand, the Casia Hand-G 3-fingered dexterous hand, and the OHand$^{TM}$ 5-fingered dexterous hand.
+To facilitate zero-shot transfer, we employ FoundationPose \cite{wen2024foundationpose} for hand-object alignment and MoveIt! for trajectory planning.
+More implementation details are provided in Appendix Section 9.5.

 The system achieves success in 26 of 50 trials, 32 of 50 trials, and 35 of 50 trials, respectively.
 As shown in \cref{fig:final}, for the same task, UniBYD tailors its manipulation strategy to the end-effector morphology.
-With a two-finger gripper, it clamps the beaker diagonally, whereas with a three-finger dexterous hand, it wraps the beaker with three fingers.
-These results demonstrate that UniBYD transfers effectively to the real world and successfully executes tasks using strategies aligned with the mechanical configuration.
+With a 2-fingered gripper, it clamps the beaker diagonally, whereas with a 3-fingered hand, it wraps the beaker with all fingers.
+These results prove that UniBYD transfers effectively to the real world, despite a slight drop in success rate.
+Failure analysis indicates that failure modes include hand-object collisions (19\%), object drops (9\%), joint limit triggers (7\%), and hand-table collisions (3\%).